WhereTo.Work

 Comparison Conclusion:

-• Berlin scores higher (80/100) versus Munich (70/100) due to lower housing costs and overall affordability.
+• Berlin scores higher (80/100) than Munich (70/100) due to lower housing costs and comparable net income.

 Confidence and Caveats: